vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 09

 Perception then as enunciated (above), appre- hends difference alone.
 When difference (Bheda) is posited, it (always) implies a counter-entity, but never " (when viewed) as in itself.
-Hence the two faults are absent, viz., An-avasthā or infinite regress, and Anyo'nyâ”šraya or mutual
+Hence the two faults are absent, viz., An-avasthā or infinite regress, and Anyo'nyâ”śraya or mutual

 ** Such a thing therefore as abstract conscious- ness, in other words cognition of object without any attribute, is a non-entity to the Visishtadvaita philosophers.